cemreefe/cemreefe.github.io/source/posts/2023/09/07/What is Immutability in Software Design.md

 In many cases, hybrid approaches can be used to strike a balance.
 For example, a program might use immutable data structures internally for core logic and switch to mutable representations only when necessary for performance optimization or integration with external systems.
 Ultimately, the choice of whether to prioritize immutability depends on the project's goals and constraints.

-## Final words:
+## Final words

 Immutability is a valuable design principle in software development, offering benefits such as predictability, thread safety, and improved code maintainability.
 While it can be applied to various aspects of programming, including data structures, objects, and configuration settings, it's important to recognize that immutability is not inherently incompatible with other design principles or considerations.

 Software design often involves making trade-offs, and immutability is no exception.
 Developers must carefully evaluate the specific needs of their projects and weigh the advantages of immutability against potential performance or integration challenges.
 In many cases, a thoughtful combination of mutable and immutable approaches can provide a well-rounded solution.

-Ultimately, immutability is a tool in the developer's toolbox, and its effectiveness depends on how it's applied within the context of a particular project.
+Immutability is just a tool in the developer's toolbox, and its effectiveness depends on how it's applied within the context of a particular project.
 By understanding its principles and considering its implications, developers can harness the power of immutability to create more reliable, maintainable, and robust software.